The price variable

 Defined as the tactical (tactische) variable.

-Price is the only element in the marketing mix that generates revenue; all other elements involve expenses.
+Only element in the marketing mix that generates revenue; all other elements involve expenses.

 Why is the price so important?

-Used by the consumer as an indicator of product quality: given the high level of consumer uncertainty.
+Given the high level of consumer uncertainty.

 Some people visit certain establishments because of the type of people who frequent them.
 Example: luxury hotels.